FocusHive/focusjam/philosophy.md

 # Focus Jam Policies and Guide
 Focus Jam is a philosophy designed to foster collaboration and sharing in a work environment.
 It mirrors our clients' dynamic schedules filled with meetings and discussions.
-In the Focus Jam, we encourage open dialogue about your day, your projects, and even your feelings towards them.
+In the Focus Jam, we encourage open dialogue about your day, your projects, and even your feelings toward your projects.
 This openness promotes a sense of community and shared understanding among team members.

 ## :scroll: Why Do We Have Focus Jams?
 ### :pencil2: Focus Jams and Remote Work